-Note that although figure 11.41 looks somewhat complicated, the layout consists of nothing more than a combination of the two components: the Pipe Pair and the GHX Circuit.
-In this example however, the two components are hooked up in a different way: two GHX Circuits in series (Circuit #1 and Circuit #2 for example) are connected to each other by supply pipe B of Pipe Pair BB'.
-The return pipe B' of Pipe Pair BB' brings the entire series of two parallel circuits back into return pipe A' of the GHX Module Supply Return Runout AA'.
+Note that although figure 11.63 looks somewhat complicated, the layout consists of nothing more than a combination of the two components: the Pipe Pair and the GHX Circuit.
+In this example however, the two components are hooked up in a different way: two GHX Circuits in series (Circuit #1 and Circuit #2 for example) are connected to each other by

-Can you find the parallel flow paths in figure 11.42?
+Can you find the parallel flow paths in figure 11.64?
 Remember- parallel flow paths are vertically stacked and have one parent and at least two children (or at least two siblings looking at it from the child's perspective).
 This means that Circuit #1 and the supply pipe C of GHX Header Section CC' are parallel flow paths.
 Circuit #1 and supply pipe C of GHX Header Section CC' are siblings and share supply pipe A of the GHX Module Supply-Return Runout AA' as a parent.
 This becomes very clear in figure 11.41 where the flow branches from supply pipe A of the GHX Module Supply-Return Runout Pipe AA' and into Circuit #1 and supply pipe C of the GHX Header Section CC'.

-After looking at figure 11.42, one might ask if pipe pair BB' and Circuit #3 are in parallel/are siblings as well since they are vertically stacked.
+After looking at figure 11.64, one might ask if pipe pair BB' and Circuit #3 are in parallel/are siblings as well since they are vertically stacked.
 The answer is no. Remember that a parallel flow path is defined as one in which a flow path (and component) divides into two or more parallel flow paths (and components).
 Pipe pair BB' and circuit #3, although vertically stacked, do not branch out from the same predecessor component.
 Therefore they cannot be siblings and cannot be in parallel.

-Can you find the serial flow flows in figure 11.42?
+Can you find the serial flow flows in figure 11.64?
 Remember- serial flow paths are stacked with indentation and each parent can have only one child.
 This means that supply pipe A of the GHX Module Supply-Return Runout AA' - Circuit #1 - supply pipe B of Pipe Pair BB' - Circuit #2 are in series since they are stacked with indentation and each component has only one child and one parent.
-Can you describe the other major series flow path in figure 11.42?
+Can you describe the other major series flow path in figure 11.64?
 It is supply pipe A of the GHX Module Supply-Return Runout AA'- supply pipe C of the GHX Header Section CC'-Circuit #3- supply pipe D of Pipe Pair DD'- Circuit #4.
 Hopefully by now you are feeling comfortable with the Layout Manager workspace and how it displays parallel and series flow for a variety of conditions.
 We will look at two more basic direct return examples to solidify our understanding.

 It is important to note that the visual "grammar" that the CFD module uses is not to scale.
 The graphics used to describe the pipes and their relationships are identical in size even if the underlying pipe properties are different.
-For example, in figure 31, circuit #1 could be 100 ft deep and circuit #2 could be 200 feet deep.

-Figure 11.43 is the layout of a four circuit, two GHX "circuits per bore" GHX Module.
+Figure 11.65 is the layout of a four circuit, two GHX "circuits per bore" GHX Module.
 The two "circuits per bore" (or double U tubes according to some nomenclature) are in parallel (they are vertically stacked).

-Fig. 11.43 Basic Direct Return Loopfield Layout 3 in Layout Manager Workspace
+Fig. 11.65 Basic Direct Return Loopfield Layout 3 in Layout Manager Workspace

-Can you find the parallel flow paths in figure 11.43?
+Can you find the parallel flow paths in figure 11.65?
 Remember- parallel flow paths are vertically stacked.
 The following paths are in parallel:

-Circuit #1 and Circuit #2 are in parallel coming out of supplypipe A of the GHX Module Supply Return Runout AA' and returning to return pipe A' of the GHX Module Supply-Return Runout AA'.
+Circuit #1 and Circuit #2 are in parallel coming out of supply A of the GHX Module Supply Return Runout AA' and returning to return pipe A' of the GHX Module Supply-Return Runout AA'.
 Circuit #1 and Circuit #2 are siblings that share the GHX Module Supply-Return Runout AA' as a parent.